Avios Beginners

 Understanding the points needed to fly from one city to another

-Firstly, BA uses a distance-based approach to points.
-This means that the Avios required are based on the miles between city A and city B. This is a simple approach, but when you’re thinking about a journey, you won’t typically have an idea of how far apart the airports are.
+BA uses a distance-based approach to points.
+This means the Avios required are based on the distance between cities A and B. This is a simple approach, but when you’re considering a journey you won’t typically have an understanding of how far apart the airports are.

 ZoneEconomy (Peak/Offpeak)Prem Economy (Peak/Offpeak)Business (Peak/Offpeak)First (Peak/Offpeak)